 Though I have stayed in Magsaysay, Occidental Mindoro only for two days but the experience was great.
 Knowing the potential and beauty of this small town.
 For sure I will be back to explore and enjoy more. ###

-Thinking all possible answers, I would assume that I don’t have the concept of computer, internet and blogging.
+Thinking all possible answers, I would assume that I don’t have the concept of a computer, internet, and blogging.
 Maybe, I am not able to understand nor write English.
-And I am less hygienic (Eww) and not gay, absolutely not a homosexual.

-Giving satisfaction of this query, then I am giving scenarios to help you imagine how it will look like if we are not once colonized.
-Definitely, my experiences with these Indigenous People will provide with you answers on the above-mentioned question.
+Giving satisfaction to this query, then I am giving scenarios to help you imagine how it will look like if we are not once colonized.
+Definitely, my experiences with these Indigenous People will provide with you answers to the above-mentioned question.
 I hope I can describe it justly.

 Mangyan: A native tribe

-It is our goal to reach the native’s community.
+It is our goal to reach the native community.
 Maybe you are wondering what’s with this travel?
 Well, I am part of that government project which advocates the right of these Indigenous People.